AuroraFr/NN_NLME/README.md

 ```
 The **S** and **Ab** trajectories are stored in the output file.

+For the irregular data, the timepoints are saved in a separate file for each dataset.

 The datasets used in the paper are in the folder data/

 ## Train on regular data + variance estimation (simulation loop)